🌞 Hello summer! The heat is on and the lure of backyard pools is strong.

 Do you have a bumpy lawn and are looking for a way to fix that?
 We recommend topdressing with our Level Mix, a blend of sand and Soil³ to fill in the small holes, divots, and depressed areas.

-• 🐛 Fall armyworms are a pervasive insect threat to lawns every summer, starting in July.
-We recommend our 5-10-30 + Acelepryn insecticide for Zoysia and Bermuda lawns.
+- 🐛 Preventative Insecticide for Bermuda & Zosyia: Fall armyworms are a pervasive insect threat to lawns every summer, starting in July.
+We recommend our 5-10-30 + Acelepryn fertilizer/insecticide combo for Bermuda and Zoysia lawns.
 Order 5-10-30 + Acelepryn for pick up or delivery or check out our Lawn Coach subscription.

-• 🐛 These fall armyworms adore tender, new sod that has recently been installed.
-Hey, we like it too! 🌱 But we don't eat it up.
+- 🐛 Preventative Insecticide for ALL NEW Lawns: Fall armyworms adore tender, new sod that has recently been installed.
+Hey, we like it too!
+(But we don't eat it up.)
 If you've recently laid sod, we especially recommend spreading 5-10-30 + Acelepryn as insurance.
-It lasts 30-45 days, depending on weather conditions so keep in mind that you will need to reapply it at least once more this summer.
+It prevents infestations for 30-45 days, depending on weather conditions, so keep in mind that you may need to reapply it at least once more this summer.

-• If you don't feel the need to apply insurance, I mean fertilizer, that includes Acelepryn insecticide, then we recommend regular 5-10-30 or topdressing with Soil³ compost to replace July's fertilizer application.
+- Bermuda, Zoysia, and St. Augustine Fertilizer: If you don't feel the need to apply fertilizer that includes Acelepryn insecticide, then we recommend just 5-10-30 or 16-4-8 in July.

 Read How to Aerate Your Lawn >>